static-php/.github/profile/README.md

 If you want to contribute to static-php-cli and related projects in the long term, don't hesitate to join!

+I'm not good at designing logos, it would be great if someone could suggest a better one.

 <!--

 **Here are some ideas to get you started:**